amrit110/amrit110.github.io/_posts/2021-10-21-simulation-of-evolution.md

 Hence, a key implication is that in order to better understand this complexity and push the horizons of our understanding of natural history and evolution, we need a visual tool.
-We need an aid that can help overcome our current inability to visualise such a complex chain network of interactions.
+We need an aid that can help overcome our current inability to visualise in our minds, such a complex chain network of interactions.
+We need a visual tool that can show one species gradually transform into another, how its phenotypic features morph due to selection pressure.
+This tool satisfying our artistic cravings, essential to providing a complete understanding of a concept.
+The visual output if rendered in 3 dimensions or through virtual reality headsets, would present a deep and rich understanding, and potentially lead to the discovery of insights with broader and higher levels of abstraction.
+One example of a very simplistic version of such a tool is [evolution-simuator](https://labs.minutelabs.io/evolution-simulator).